mahmoudnafifi/WB_sRGB/README.md

  - [Deep White-Balance Editing](https://github.com/mahmoudnafifi/Deep_White_Balance): A multi-task deep learning model for post-capture white-balance editing (CVPR 2020).

 ### Commercial Use
-This software is provided for research purposes only.
+This software and the dataset are provided for research purposes only.
 A license must be obtained for any commercial application.